tamojit-create/Superstore-Sales-performance-Dashboard/README.md

-# Tableu-dashboard
+# Permorfance Analysis using Tableau
-This is a Tableau Dashboard on Suporstore Sales Performance
+This is a Tableau Dashboard on Suporstore Sales Performance.